vignitin/jnpr-dpi-reporter/README.md

 ### Post-installation configuration:

-> Setting up the Elasticsearch indices:
+Setting up the Elasticsearch indices:

-When there is no data in the Initially, kibana displays the following
+> When there is no data in the Initially, kibana displays the following

-> Configuring the scripted field:
+Configuring the scripted field:

+> ABCD